 Yes, you can choose to wear jewelry for a funeral, but in most cases, restraint is the key to accessorizing for a funeral or celebration of life.
 Wearing funeral jewelry that is subtle and modest shows respect not only to the deceased but to their family.
 When you dress for a funeral, you should be thinking about the family and loved ones of the person who passed away and how to commemorate them.

-But, not every funeral is the same.
-Consider the following questions when deciding what accessories to wear with a black dress or other funeral attire.
+However, not every funeral is the same.
+Consider the following questions when deciding what commemorative jewelry accessories to choose with your funeral attire:

-What are you wearing?
+- What are you wearing?

 - How well did you know the deceased?